 - Increase your carbohydrate intake

 - Don’t bench press more than 40 lbs

 - Don’t let your heart rate get beyond 140 beats per minute

 - Don’t lie on your back after the first trimester

 - Eat lots of grains

 - Eat constantly throughout the day to make sure the baby is always supplied with nutrients

 Now, to the uninitiated, this might all sound very logical, but if you know anything about the Paleo/CrossFit lifestyle, you will know that this advice just doesn’t compute.
 Over the course of the next six months, I will talk about some of the common pregnancy guidelines I have encountered, including the list above, and why I have chosen a different path for my journey.
 I will also share my successes, challenges and experiences, both from the early weeks, and as my pregnancy progresses.
 Of course, I am not a medical professional, so none of what I say constitutes professional advice, but please feel free to use my discourse as a launching point for your own research.

 There really isn’t a ton of information out there about The Paleo Diet and CrossFit during pregnancy.
-Loren Cordain, Robb Wolf and Mark Sisson have all briefly addressed The Paleo Diet and pregnancy, and I have found a few good blogs and some forum posts here and there, so I wanted to add my voice to the chorus to help other women who may be struggling between following “doctor’s orders” and following their instincts.
+Loren Cordain, Robb Wolf and Mark Sisson have all briefly addressed The Paleo Diet and pregnancy, and I have found one blog and some forum posts here and there, so I wanted to add my voice to the chorus to help other women who may be struggling between following “doctor’s orders” and following their instincts.
 I hope you find this useful and informative, and at times, entertaining.
 If you ever have questions about the topics I discuss, feel free to post in the comments section and I’ll do my best to answer them, or to direct you to more appropriate resources.